 Which Is Better: A General or a Specific Business Purpose?

 In most instances, one isn’t any better than the other in the eyes of government agencies.
-It typically depends on how much work you want to put into developing your purpose.
-But there’s one specific instance where writing a more specific purpose statement can really benefit your company, and that’s in reference to liability protection.
+It typically depends on how much work you want to put into developing your purpose (and many founders choose broader wording when launching a startup that may pivot early).
+But there’s one specific instance where writing a more specific purpose statement can really benefit your company, and that’s when you need clearer wording for practical reasons like licensing, banking, contracts, or internal alignment.
+This quick comparison helps: LLC vs business license requirements.

 It can be quite easy to focus on creating a great company that competes with other businesses in the area and successfully makes money, and completely forget about protecting your liability protection in the process.
-A vague purpose clause does not, by itself, make members personally liable; veil-piercing usually turns on alter-ego factors (e.g., commingling funds or fraud), and modern LLC statutes broadly allow ‘any lawful business,’ so operating within the law and keeping clean separateness is what preserves liability protection.
+A vague business purpose clause does not, by itself, make members personally liable; veil-piercing usually turns on alter-ego factors (e.g., commingling funds or fraud), and modern LLC statutes broadly allow “any lawful business,” so operating within the law and keeping clean separateness is what preserves liability protection.

 So creating a clear and concise business purpose statement is crucial for future business success.